InspiringLifeDesign/InspiringLifeDesign.github.io/sunshinestudio/index.md

 <h3>The Sunshine STUDIO & Prep School ACADEMY</h3>

-A secret hideaway of sunshine loving ladies, working out virtually together to TAKE BACK CONTROL of their body, fitness and happiness.<br /><br />
+A secret hideaway of determined ladies, working out virtually together to TAKE BACK CONTROL of their body, fitness and happiness.<br /><br />
-A fun, supportive, safe space where busy women can feel comfortable getting fit from home, taking 20-45 mins a day FOR THEMSELVES.<br /><br />
+A fun, supportive, safe space where busy women can feel comfortable getting fit from home, taking 20-40 mins a day FOR THEMSELVES.<br /><br />
 With everything they need for optimum health, including simple-to-follow nutrition & fitness programs and being held accountable.<br /><br />
-Working out at home for 30 minutes changed my <b>entire</b> life...I would love for you to GIVE YOURSELF THAT GIFT too x<br /><br />
+20 minute at-home workouts changed my <b>entire</b> life...I would love for you to GIVE YOURSELF THAT GIFT too x<br /><br />
 Forget spending hours in the gym.
 Forget counting calories.
 Forget restricting yourself.
 Just get ready for <b>real incredible results</b>!<br /><br />
 I'll be there every step of the way alongside you, as your coach and as your friend.
 Your success is my success!